This facility is a member of the National Health Service Corps: NHSC.hrsa.gov

 • You have the right to privacy and confidentiality.

-• You have the right to not be discriminated against or treated unfairly due to race, ethnicity, nationality, gender, sexual orientation, religion, age, mental or physical disability, medical condition, medical history, claims experience, evidence of insurability, or source of payment.
+• You have the right to not be discriminated against or treated unfairly due to race, ethnicity, nationality, gender, sexual orientation, or religion, age, mental of physical disability, medical condition, medical history, claims experience, evidence of insurability, or source of payment.

 • You have the right to be a participant in treatment decisions.